Naezr/ShyFox/README.md

 ### Install

  - Install [fx-autoconfig](https://github.com/MrOtherGuy/fx-autoconfig), [Sidebery](https://addons.mozilla.org/en-US/firefox/addon/sidebery), [Userchrome toggle](https://addons.mozilla.org/en-US/firefox/addon/userchrome-toggle), [Adaptive Tab Bar Color](https://addons.mozilla.org/en-US/firefox/addon/adaptive-tab-bar-colour).
-   If for some reason you can't install fx-autoconfig (for example on linux it can be difficult), you can use the theme without it, but then the extensions, menu and overflow buttons will be on the bottom panel with urlbar.
  - Put `userChrome.css` and `JS` into your `chrome` directory.
    <details><summary>Chrome folder file hierarchy</summary>